circinusX1/exi-ccw/README.md

 EXI -  SIX in Greek.
 CCW -  Continuous Coils Winding,

-The coils / diffferential input of the OP amp have no soldering between the coils (less noise).
+The coils have no soldering between them, the wire runs from one coil to another as seen in the picture to reduce the ouse and asure high quality sound.

 ![ccw-show](https://github.com/user-attachments/assets/264fc695-38b5-48cc-875b-a993a79dcdc8)See Guitar maxim frequencies chart here: